Paying For A Pool: Does Financing or Paying With Cash Save You More Money in 2025?

 And here's something we always tell our clients - consider an umbrella policy.
 For about $200-$300 yearly, you get $1 million in extra coverage.
 That's less than a dollar a day for some serious peace of mind.

-Oh, and don't forget about property taxes - they might creep up thanks to your pool boosting your home's value.
+Oh, and don't forget about property taxes - they might creep up thanks to your pool boosting your home's value but it's usually only a modest increase.
 But hey, that's the price of enjoying your backyard, right?

 Comparison Table: Pool Financing v/s Cash Purchase